Originally Published: March 22, 1996 - Last Updated / Reviewed On: July 14, 2015

 These women and high school girls have not made an agreement with you prior to your act.
 Exposing yourself to non-consenting people is a form of sexual abuse.
 Also, carrying on "normally," as your nurse practitioner does when you expose yourself in her office, does not mean she is giving consent.
 She may feel too uncomfortable to ask you to cover yourself; her jokes may even be a nervous response to your exposure.

 Having fantasies about exhibitionism is not necessarily a problem if it doesn't lead to non-consentual and/or public acts of exposure.
 If you can find a consenting person to help you play out these fantasies in private, you may be able to explore your desire for exposure in a "safe" way.
 However, if you do not have explicit consent and still feel the need to expose yourself, it's time to consider stopping this behavior all together and/or seeking help.
 To avoid negative consequences (harming others, getting arrested), think about making an appointment with a qualified counselor.
-If you're a student at Columbia, you can make an appointment with Counseling and Psychological Services by calling x4-2878.

 Public exhibitionism is not a casual mode of sexual expression.
 It is non-consensual and it is illegal.
 Exhibitionism can be safe in certain private, pre-arranged, consensual situations, but not in the illegal public or professional situations you describe.